 Now, bring together what you learned about the meaning and the grammar of place descriptions with two-way prepositions.

 Verbs of motion are also frequently used with two-way prepositions.
 Let’s review some of these verbs by matching them with their English equivalents.

 Let’s try a few more on your own.
-Go to the corpus and read the 10 concordance lines with rennen in.
+Go to the corpus and read the 10 concordance lines with laufen in.
 Pay attention to the case of the bolded articles!
 Note that some articles may be in the plural form.
 Click the numbers of the concordance line(s) that contain the bolded article in the dative case and, thus, describe a position (and not a direction).

 Now repeat this search for all verbs + prepositions below to find concordance lines with articles in the dative case.
-You will need to replace rennen in in the search window with the verb and preposition you are trying to find.
+You will need to replace laufen in in the search window with the verb and preposition you are trying to find.
 Keep the definite article der as is.

 You may wish to play around with other verb-preposition combinations in the corpus.

 Now summarize what you have learned in this module.
 Choose the correct statement.

 On your own.
 Using the two-way prepositions from this module, write 3 sentences where you describe position (location) and use articles (definite or indefinite) in the dative case and 3 sentences where you describe direction (destination) and use articles in the accusative case.

 Ich gehe jeden Morgen in die Garage.
 Der Hund liegt immer unter dem Auto.